-2018 marked the 30th year of collecting and analysing Canadian UFO report data by Ufology Research.
-A 30-year compilation and analyses of Canadian UFO data is in preparation.
+2019 marked the 31st year of collecting and analysing Canadian UFO report data by Ufology Research.
 With some gaps in data, tables of most Canadian UFO reports included in the annual surveys from 1989 to the present are available online at: http://survey.canadianuforeport.com

-The 2018 Canadian UFO Survey: Summary of Results
+The 2019 Canadian UFO Survey: Summary of Results

-- There were 937 UFO sightings reported in Canada in 2018. - The number of UFO sightings reported in 2018 is the lowest on record since 2004, when 882 cases were filed.
-In fact, for the past several years, the number of UFO reports each year was well over 1,000.
-Despite this, the 2018 number of cases is only about a 15 percent decline from last year, and the number may well recover in 2019. - In 2018, Quebec led all Canadian provinces with 41 per cent of all Canadian UFO reports, followed by Ontario (24 per cent) and BC (13 per cent). - In 2018, about five per cent of all UFO reports were classified as unexplained. - The typical UFO sighting lasted approximately 16 minutes in 2018.
+- There were 849 UFO sightings reported in Canada in 2019. - The number of UFO sightings reported in 2019 is the lowest on record since 2009, when 836 cases were filed.
+In fact, the trend had been that the number of UFO reports each year was well over 1,000.
+However, the 2019 number of cases is about a 10 percent fewer from last year, although the number may well recover in 2020 as report numbers vary considerably from year to year. - In 2019, Quebec led all Canadian provinces with 35 per cent of all Canadian UFO reports, followed by Ontario (20 per cent) and BC (17 per cent). - In 2019, about three per cent of all UFO reports were classified as unexplained. - The typical UFO sighting lasted approximately 14 minutes in 2019.